JonHoyle.com Mirror of MacCompanion

 The Final Frontier ...

 To those looking for the conclusion of Outsourcing & the Fall of Software Development, I hope to see it printed in the very near future.
-At this time though, things are in flux, so it is hard to say.
+At this time though, things are in flux, so it is hard to say when (or even if).
 But I apparently began stirring the pot, and perhaps between now and the 2010 mid-term elections, I will be able to conclude my thoughts on the matter.

 And finally, I give my profoundly deepest thanks to my loving and supportive wife, Mary, whose patience shown through many a late night, as I was up against an impending deadline.

-The email address to best reach me is jonhoyle@mac.com, as I do not know how long jhoyle@maccompanion.com will continue to be active.
-FaceBook users may also find me http://www.facebook.com/jonhoyle, if they so desire.
+The email address to best reach me is jonhoyle@mac.com, as I do not know how long my jhoyle@maccompanion.com email address will continue to remain active.
+FaceBook users may also find me at: https://www.facebook.com/jonhoyle, if they so desire.
 And of course, http://www.jonhoyle.com remains my home base.

 As of this writing, it is unknown where According to Hoyle… will show up again.
 I am hopeful that you will see this column again very shortly, perhaps under a MacTech title.
 For now, I want to give my heartfelt thanks to all you readers for staying with me these past five years.